Leviasan/Sanlog/Sanlog.EFCore/README.md

 ﻿# Sanlog.EntityFrameworkCore
 Provides a logger that supports saving log entries from different applications in one database scheme, separated by an app and tenant identifiers.
+ATTENTION!
 Only for apps that use a host.

 ## Install the package